oubiwann-unsupported/dreamssh/README.rst

 DreamSSH provides, out of the box, the following:

 * configurable banner/MOTD

 * the ability to templatize your banner (e.g., changing the "help" based on interpreter type)

 * it provides an easy means of generating keys (and then uses them automatically)

 * by default, uses the local filesystems SSH keys for authenticating users

 * provides an easy mechanism for creating your own shell

-And there's more coming ...!
+And there's more coming:

+* shared sessions (multiple uses in a single space)

+* multiple filesystem locations for user ssh keys

+* user roles

+* a status bar (maybe)

+* automated sign-up functionality

 Install
 -------